 On the run from the barons, the loss of the kingdoms 'treasury' may have been the straw that broke the camels back, which affected his health and state of mind.
-It was either on his journey or during his one night stay at Sleaford Castle that he heard of the loss of the treasure, his health continued to deteriorate and following his arrival at Newark Castle, the king died on the 18th or 19th October 1216.
+It was either on his journey or during his one night stay at Sleaford Castle that he heard of the loss of the treasure, his health continued to deteriorate and following his arrival at Newark Castle, the king died on the 18th of October 1216.
 He didn't live to see his English barons switch their allegiance taking the side of the new king, his nine year old son Henry.

 "talented in some respects, good at administrative detail, but suspicious, unscrupulous, and mistrusted.
 His crisis-prone career was sabotaged repeatedly by the half-heartedness with which his vassals supported him—and the energy with which some of them opposed him.’